 Proposer's proposal submission and associated pricing shall include software license(s) to accommodate the estimated number of users as listed below.
-All licenses that may be required by the Solution for third party software are to be included with the proposed Solution and maintained throughout the term of the resultant Contract.
+All licenses that may be required by the proposed PWFMS Solution for third party software are to be included with the proposed PWFMS Solution and maintained throughout the term of the resultant Contract.
 Licensing must include all licenses required to operate and maintain the testing/staging and training environments.
 All costs are to be included within the proposal response.

-If the proposed Solution requires third party software licenses not embedded into the solution in order to meet the technical and functional specifications of this Solicitation, the County reserves the right to leverage software license agreements that may be in place between any proposed third party software copyright holder.
-This entitles all parties included as "Users" for this Solicitation, with the advantage of reducing software acquisition or maintenance costs. ("Users" includes other entities in addition to the County).
+If the proposed PWFMS Solution requires third party software licenses not embedded into the Solution in order to meet the technical and functional specifications of this Solicitation, the County reserves the right to leverage software license agreements that may be in place between any proposed third party software copyright holders.
+This entitles all parties included as "Users" for this Solicitation with the advantage of reducing software acquisition or maintenance costs. ("Users" includes other entities in addition to the County).

-Proposed Solution is not required to use a "Per User" license model, however, the proposed Solution must accommodate, at a minimum, the number of Users listed below.
-The County prefers an Enterprise License model that does not require user counts.
+The proposed PWFMS Solution is not required to use a "Per User" license model; however, the proposed PWFMS Solution must accommodate, at a minimum, the number of users listed below.
+The County prefers an Enterprise License Model that does not require user counts.

 - Overall approximate MDPD Staffing:

-- 2500 sworn officers
+- 2,500 sworn officers

-- o 1100 civilian staff
+- o 1,100 civilian staff

-- Estimated up to 1170 concurrent users
+- Estimated up to 1,170 concurrent users

-- 890 sworn officers

-- 280 civilian staff